Christmas Quiz part 2

 How long did the journey take to get to Jesus and then back home?

 We are not told, but we can assume that the wise men rode on camels.
 It’s highly likely, though, that they travelled as part of a larger party, and their attendants will have walked.
-Given the terrain, sometimes difficult weather, and the need of rest stops for both people and camels, it’s unlikely they could average more than 3 mph.
-Even if they travelled for 10 hours per day, they’d cover only 30 miles from dawn to dusk.
-Assume 30 miles a day and a trek of 1000 miles, and their pilgrimage will have taken approximately 330 days.
-That’s more than ten months.
-And they had it all to do again in reverse to get home.
+Given the terrain, sometimes difficult weather, and the need of rest stops for both people and camels, they are unlikely to have covered more than 20 miles per day.
+If we assume their journey to Bethlehem was 1000 miles, we can make this calculation: 1000 miles ÷ 20 miles per day = 50 days.
+For the round trip, you should add in stops in Jerusalem and Bethlehem, and going home by a ‘minor road’.
+That means the journey out and back would take around 120 days, close to 4 months.

-So, the time involved to go and return may have been 20 months or more.
+That is a long time to be away from home to visit a child you knew about only because of a star in the sky.
 The expenses (camels, servants, supplies) would be high.
 The risk – for there were many bandits dedicated to robbing rich travellers – was immense.

 Put all this together, and it’s clear that these Magi made a major commitment of their lives for this journey.
-They saw a sign in the night sky, and they went.
+They saw a sign, and they went.
 All so they could kneel and give gifts to a very special child.

 How many Magi were there?